acorn-io/runtime/docs/docs/38-authoring/00-overview.md

 }
 ```

-`if` statments can be added at any level or nested within each other, but there is no `else` in this format.
+`if` statements can be added at any level or nested within each other, but there is no `else` in this format.

-### If-else espressions
+### If-else expressions

 Ternary or "if-else" expressions are available through a built-in function which takes 3 arguments: